robokrunch/awesome-jev/README.md

 A curated list of resources for **Jev** — TypeSafe AI's "System One" model that returns typed, calibrated decisions instead of text.

 Jev doesn't chat.
 You send it structured state; it returns a probability distribution over your predefined options in 70–500ms, at **$0.042 per million input tokens with output free**.
-It was built by Diogo Almeida (ex-OpenAI, co-inventor of RLHF/ChatGPT), emerged from stealth in September 2026 with $40M in funding, and is currently in waitlist-only early access.
+It was built by Diogo Almeida (ex-OpenAI, co-inventor of RLHF/ChatGPT), emerged from stealth in September 2026 with $40M in funding, and **went generally available on 2026-09-21**: no waitlist, $5 starter credits (~120M tokens), with Vercel, Cloudflare, LangChain and Langfuse already adding it to their stacks (per Indian Express).

 This list is maintained by [RoboKrunch](https://robokrunch.com) — we benchmark Chinese edge-AI hardware and run our own real-measurement Jev experiments (300 real API calls, real latency, real bills).
 Entries with our own measured numbers are marked 📊.